Imran’s disqualification case: Athar Minallah recuses himself from hearing

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The petition was filed on June 12, which stated that the PTI chief used wrong information in his nomination papers and did not mention Tyrian White as his daughter.
-He is, therefore, neither Sadiq nor Ameen and should be disqualified under the Article 62 of Constitution.
+The petition was filed on June 12 which stated that the PTI chief used wrong information in his nomination papers and did not mention Tyrian White as his daughter.
+He is therefore, neither Sadiq nor Ameen and should be disqualified under the Article 62 of the Constitution.

-The petition was filed on June 12, which stated that the PTI chief used wrong information in his nomination papers and did not mention Tyrian White as his daughter.
-He is, therefore, neither Sadiq nor Ameen and should be disqualified under the Article 62 of Constitution.
+The petition was filed on June 12 which stated that the PTI chief used wrong information in his nomination papers and did not mention Tyrian White as his daughter.
+He is therefore, neither Sadiq nor Ameen and should be disqualified under the Article 62 of the Constitution.

 Comments